maliMirkec/personal-website/site/side-projects/web-dev-zoo/accessibility/anchors-are-for-links-not-buttons.md

 ---
-title: Anchors are for links, not buttons.
+title: Anchors are for links, not buttons
 date: 2025-05-15 14:00:00
 description: "Accessibility aurochs says:  Anchors are for links, not buttons."
 tags: